 In addition to the practice at my home in Dorking I give group workshops, retreats in the French Alps, on-site workstation guidance, and presentations across London and Surrey.
 I attend and conduct international Continuing Professional Development workshops.

-Clients have included surgeons, doctors, physiotherapists, IT consultants, gardeners, office workers, judges, teachers, career advisors, shop assistants, children and teenagers, and people in their 80s and 90s.
-A former EU interpreter, Anna speaks fluent French and German.
-When talking about the Alexander Technique, however, she likes to use plain English.
+Clients have included surgeons, doctors, physiotherapists, IT consultants, gardeners, office workers, judges, teachers, shop assistants, children and teenagers, and people in their 80s and 90s.
+I have received referrals from rheumatologists and neurologists.

 I am now a member of APTA, the French association for Alexander Technique professionals.

 A former EU interpreter, I speak fluent French and German.
 When talking about the Alexander Technique, however, I like to use plain English (and not say “I” too often!).